Something Happened To Oil At Exactly 1:41 PM On Tuesday

 And neither did anyone else.
 Check out this confused bit from Business Insider along with my reply:

-See what happened here is simple.
-Once the full interview aired we got these important soundbites:
+See, what happened here is simple.
+Once the full interview aired, we got these important sound bites:

 - SAUDI PRINCE: SAUDI BUDGET DEFICIT NARROWED MORE THAN EXPECTED